Signal Festival: 2017

 The Signal Festival’s fifth edition was held between 12 and 15 October.
 As part of its anniversary, the Festival prepared some new things for its visitors.
 For the first time, there were two routes, the traditional one at the Old Town and the New Town (the Downtown route) and the other one was newly organized at Vinohrady, in Praha 2 and Praha 3 (the Vinohrady route).
 Part of the festival is now also the SIGNAL Gallery Zone of the festival which is subject to charge and which contained four indoor installations located in the Downtown route.
 The Gallery Zone entrance fee was CZK 100.
 Another new thing was the SIGNAL CALLING section where Czech promising authors’ installations were introduced.
 The program department was choosing installations from an open call and the section was meant to support the art of emerging artists or artists from the Czech Republic who have not been established yet.
 SIGNAL introduced works of Milena Dopitová’s atelier at the Academy of Fine Arts in Prague, group of artists Blok_4 or group of young artists Heardt with the installation of the same name, the premiere of which was at the prestigious Burning Man festival in Nevada.
 As part of its 5th anniversary, the SIGNAL festival repeated all videomapping projections, which were shown at the Cathedral of St Ludmila in the Peace square (náměstí Míru).
 Five videomapping projections took nearly forty minutes and people could go to see them every festival evening starting from 11 p.m.

 Awards

 The festival was included among the top priority cultural events of Prague and the Czech Republic by the city authorities and the Czech Ministry of Culture in 2016.

 The Guardian put SIGNAL Festival among 10 best light festivals in Europe.

 Singapore daily The Straits Times chose SIGNAL among 8 most interesting light festivals in the world in 2017.

 Travel portal Orbitz.com presented SIGNAL as one of 7 mindbending light art festivals.
 SIGNAL was also part of the Flightnetwork.com chart of 36 best world events.

 Other activities

 The festival organizers have also established the SIGNALlab creative centre, in Holešovice Hall No. 40, organised a second annual Transmit conference, held in March 2017.

+In popular culture

+In the Marvel Cinematic Universe film Spider-Man: Far From Home, the characters visit the Signal Festival on a school trip around Europe.